hello-politician/hello-politician/README.md

 and to give them a clearer picture of what they were voting for -

 ## Todos:
-- New Zealand MP Voting records ie: Did they vote for or against gay marriage? (this is difficult as you will need to parse a crapload of data from Hansard...
-We couldn't do it within a weekend :( )
+- New Zealand MP Voting records ie: Did they vote for or against gay marriage?
+For or against the anti-smacking law?
+Immigration? etc etc etc. This is difficult as you will need to parse a crapload of data from Hansard...
+We couldn't do it within a weekend :(